Education

 Employment and Social Development Canada's Indigenous labour market programming plays a key role to support the growth of Indigenous communities and fosters lifelong learning, skills development and training.

-Indigenous Services Canada has been a partner department in the delivery of Employment and Social Development Canada's Youth Employment Strategy since 1997 through the First Nations and Inuit Youth Employment Strategy.
+Indigenous Services Canada has been a partner department in the delivery of Employment and Social Development Canada's Youth Employment and Skills Strategy since 1997 through the First Nations and Inuit Youth Employment Strategy.

-The First Nations and Inuit Youth Employment Strategy supports initiatives to provide First Nations and Inuit students and youth (aged 15 to 30) with work experience, information about career options and opportunities to develop skills to help gain employment and develop careers.
-Indigenous Services Canada delivers two programs under the First Nations and Inuit Youth Employment Strategy: the First Nations and Inuit Summer Work Experience Program for students and the First Nations and Inuit Skills Link Program.
+The First Nations and Inuit Youth Employment Strategy supports initiatives to provide First Nations and Inuit students and youth ages 15 to 30 years old with work experience, information about career options and opportunities to develop skills to help gain employment and develop careers.
+Indigenous Services Canada delivers 2 programs under the First Nations and Inuit Youth Employment Strategy: the First Nations and Inuit Summer Work Experience Program for students and the First Nations and Inuit Skills Link Program.

 Federal support for Indigenous labour market programming has a long history, starting with the Pathways to Success program in 1991 to 1996 to the current Indigenous Skills and Employment Training (ISET) program launched in 2019.
 The ISET program is a co-developed, distinctions-based labour market program designed to support First Nations, Inuit, Métis and urban or non-affiliated Indigenous peoples to improve their skills and work towards their long-term career goals.